 Methods

-I decided to take face-to-face in-depth interviews from participants, whom are I met from the service providing centers.
+We decided to take face-to-face in-depth interviews from participants, whom were met at the service providing centers.
 Following the guidelines of Willig (2008) and Flick (2009), we constructed an unstructured open-ended interview guide, with 15-20 questions for the study.
 These questions were designed to serve as a guide for the in-depth conversations that followed.
 Then the interview guide was translated into Malayalam (the local language in Kerala).
 We then asked experts to back-translate it into English, compared both the English versions of the interview guide and made certain corrections to finalize the interview guide.
 The first author’s native language is Malayalam.
 Seventy women between the ages of 22 and 52 affected by domestic violence were interviewed for the present study.
 Each interview lasted from 45 minutes to 1:30 hours.
 Pseudonyms are used for participants and organizations mentioned in the paper.

 Ethical issues

 Ethical issues play a very important role in a sensitive topic like domestic violence.
-Privacy in conducting interviews was respected by talking to each woman alone in an empty closed room.
+The research was presented before the Institutional Ethics Committee (IEC) of the Indian Institute of Technology Hyderabad.
+After making the required modifications based on their suggestions, the study was approved for Institutional Ethics Committee clearance.
+In carrying out the research, privacy in conducting interviews was respected by talking to each woman alone in an empty closed room.
 Confidentiality was ensured by anonymizing the names.
+However, in addition to participant anonymity, we also confronted the important issue of keeping anonymous the contexts and sites in which women were interviewed (e.g. names of organizations).
+Despite all attempts to protect the identity of informants, if the surrounding contexts are known, identification becomes a theoretical possibility.
+In view of this, we have deliberately been rather vague about the field sites in which the research was conducted.
+Along the lines of Saunders, Kitzinger, and Kitzinger (2015), we understand ‘anonymity’ to be a complex issue that goes beyond simply protecting participants’ identities; it requires using various tailor-made context-sensitive strategies for maintaining confidentiality while also preserving the richness of the interview data.

 In carrying out the interviews, the first author met participants at the respective centers, and obtained their oral consent for the interview.
+We understood from prior research experience that many participants, although willing to participate in the research, hesitated to give written consent due to the sensitive nature of the topic.
+In such circumstances, we proceeded after obtaining oral consent.
+Here, we follow the guidelines by other researchers engaged in ethnographic or qualitative research.
+Riessman (2005), who has a long-standing research engagement with Kerala, draws attention to the importance for a context-based understanding of ‘ethics’.
+During her research on infertility narratives, she frequently experienced women’s reluctance to put their signatures on an ‘informed consent’ document, which they often cannot read.
+Similarly, Weis (2019) studying commercial surrogacy in Russia calls for the need for a ‘situational ethics’.
+Our own approach was to focus more on building ethical relationships with informants and institutions, and not stop with merely complying with universal guidelines about ‘confidentiality’, ‘informed consent’, and other ethical principles.

-We understood from prior that participants to give written consent . nterviews were carried out in a separate closed space, using a digital audio recorderdata was later transferred onto a personal computer.
+Interviews were carried out in a separate closed space, using a digital audio recorder whenever possible.
+The data was later transferred onto a personal computer.
+It was important to allot sufficient time for each interview to allow them to process their difficult emotions which often came up in the course of the interview.

-In this paper, we are using the term heavy alcohol use to address people who use alcohol excessively, causing issues for themselves and their families.
-My intention is looking at heavy alcohol use is not to make a diagnosis based on the DSM-5 or ICD-10, and hence I avoid diagnostic terms.
-Women spoke of their husband’s violent behavior as being caused by drunkenness, and felt confident that successfully treating their addiction would solve the problem of violence.

 Analysis